 Genetic information about any organism is contained in the organism’s DNA (deoxyribonucleic acid) molecules.
 DNA is contained in all of the organism’s cells except mature red blood cells.
 Every cell has two pairs of chromosomes, composed of DNA, except gamete cells (sperm and egg), which have only one set.
 DNA provides exact instructions for the creation and functioning of the organism.
 DNA molecules of all organisms contain the same basic physical and chemical components, arranged in different sequences.
 The genome is an organism’s complete set of DNA.

-The current estimate is that humans have between 32,000 and 35,000 genes.
+The current estimate is that humans have 24,000 genes.
 About 99.9 percent of the genome is the same in all humans.
 The arrangement of the remaining components is unique to most individuals.
 Only identical twins (or triplets, etc.) have identical DNA.
 Variations in DNA influence how individuals respond to disease, environmental factors such as bacteria, viruses, toxins, chemicals, and to drugs and other therapies.
 The interaction between genes and environmental factors is not well understood at this time and is the subject of intensive research.